ropensci/roweb3/content/blog/2023-10-03-help-needed-issues/index.md

 - you can organize your own work,
 - and you can receive external help, especially if you explicitly solicit help with the "help wanted" label.

-## Polish your issue and contributing guide
+## Step 2.
+Polish your issue and contributing guide

 Once you have a topic in mind, make the issue title and text as clear as possible.
 Even if you are the one fixing the issue in the end, future-you will be happy you didn't jot down an undecipherable comment.